 Are there any opportunities to leverage cloud-based services?
 Can third parties be engaged in areas that offer expertise or cost advantages over internal resources?

-Once you have defined your problem and set your goals, it’s time to look at how technology can help with those issues.
+Once you have defined your problem and set goals for your IT strategy, it’s time to look at how technology can help with those issues.

 Many business leaders are looking hard at how technology can help them with specific tasks, but very few look at how information technology can change their business.